-- PROPOSAL COVER SHEET (use the form in Appendix C) - ABSTRACT (use form in Appendix C; 250 words or less to describe project services) - TABLE OF CONTENTS
+- PROPOSAL COVER SHEET (use the form in Appendix D) - ABSTRACT (use form in Appendix D; 250 words or less to describe project services) - TABLE OF CONTENTS

-2. ENTIRE PROPOSAL NARRATIVE
+1 (OE nointo) 2.
+ENTIRE PROPOSAL NARRATIVE (85 points)

 The following outline should guide proposal writing and will also be used to guide proposal review.
 Individual sections do not have point divisions other than what is indicated below.
 Label the narrative sections with the headings as indicated below: